fracturestudios/bakery/README.md

     $ ./configure
     $ make -j 4

-By default, Bakery creates the folder `bin/` containing the headers and libraries needed to build content and load data at runtime.
-To install these, run

     $ make install

 ## Baking Content

 Each asset is baked in three steps:

-* First, the asset is _imported_.
-This step decodes the asset from its native format (e.g. .png, .ogg, .3ds) into an intermediate format.
+* In the _import_ step, the asset is decoded from its original file format.
-  This step is completed by a `BakeryImporter`.

-* Then, the asset is _processed_.
-Processors modify the input data in some way and produce an output, which may be of a different format.
+* In the _processing_ step, zero or more transformations are applied to the asset's data.
+Each transformation can yield data in the same format or a different format.
-  Processors form a chain where the input of each link is the same type as the ouptut of the previous link.
-  This step is accomplished by a chain of `BakeryProcesor`s.

-* Finally, the asset is _written_ by a `BakeryWriter`.
+* In the _writing_ step, the asset data is written to its binary intermediate representation.

-This process is described for each asset in a Bakefile, which can be executed to produce output via the command-line utility `bake`.

-For more detail on baking content, see `doc/baking.markdown`.
+For more about baking content, see `doc/baking.markdown`.

 ## Loading Content

-Data is loaded directly from byte streams via `BakeryReader` objects.
-Bakery can automatically determine the correct `BakeryReader` for a given byte stream.

-Once loaded, assets are considered immutable, and objects that use the asset can point to the asset in memory.
+Bakery's runtime loads the data produced by the offline system.
+Given a byte array, the runtime determines the data's format and unpacks it into memory.

-Note Bakery does _not_ implement any sort of archive management or virtual filesystem.
-It can only load directly from byte streams.
+Bakery doesn't implement archive management or a virtual filesystem.
+To keep the runtime small and cross-platform, it only supports loading directly from byte streams.

-For more detail on loading assets, see `doc/loading.markdown`.
+For more about loading assets, see `doc/loading.markdown`.

 ## Extensions